LMAC-Enterprises/LMACWatchdog/templates/hiveComments/overallTemplate.md

 Hi @{author},

-Thank you for your contribution to the {postSubject}
+Thank you for your contribution to the {postSubject}.

 {content}

-__Thanks for supporting the LMAC with your time and creativity!__

 ##### 💬If you have further questions about the LMAC or the LIL please leave a comment or come right over to our dedicated Discord at:

 ### <center> 📢 >>> https://discord.gg/CEPZVdmYmf <<< 📢

 [![](https://images.hive.blog/DQmPCwW7WLG4PANvAnLSuMHqnnM4DGqyWEGyFRvcxd2ujo3/div-line-1200px.png)](/trending/hive-174695)

+PS:

+I am Lily, a little bot.
+My job is to support the moderators on their job.

+But because I am brand new, I sometimes make mistakes.
+If this comment was not justified, please let the moderators know.
+You can contact the team on Discord, or by replying to this comment and mentioning one of the moderators.